Modeling sequence-space exploration and emergence of epistatic signals in protein evolution: Introduction

 To understand the differences in results given the similarity in approaches, we have developed a modeling scheme, which allows us to simulate protein evolution in a data-driven sequence landscape.
 Comparison of simulated and experimental data of both experiments shows that our simulations reproduce quantitatively the experimental observations.
 Furthermore, the simulation scheme allows us to control important parameters of the experiments, like the evolutionary distance from the wildtype in the final evolved library, the sequencing depth of the library, or the strength of selection.
 We find that our model is able to explain the difference in contact prediction between the two experiments in terms of sequence divergence and sequencing depth.

-The agreement between simulations and experiments suggests that our modeling framework allows for a quantitative analysis of important questions about protein evolution, like the mechanism underlying sequence space exploration and the emergence of signatures of epistasis with sequence divergence, cf. also~\cite{de2020epistatic}.
+The agreement between simulations and experiments suggests that our modeling framework allows for a quantitative analysis of important questions about protein evolution, like the mechanism underlying sequence space exploration and the emergence of signatures of epistasis with sequence divergence, cf.~also the related Sequence Evolution with Epistatic Contributions (SEEC) model ~\cite{de2020epistatic}.
 Beyond such basic questions in evolutionary biology, our framework has also the potential to help in optimizing experimental design.
-To give an example, our simulations predict that both experiments would have benefited from slightly weaker selection, represented by slightly lower antibiotic concentrations, which would have enabled a faster exploration of the neighborhood of the wildtype sequence and the occurrence of slightly more deleterious mutations, which have a better chance to be coupled by epistasis than the predominantly neutral mutations accepted at strong selection.
-Such predictions are very interesting, since our computational approach is very efficient and can be applied to thousands of protein families, while the experiments are very expensive in time and resources.
+To give an example, our simulations predict that both experiments would have benefited from slightly weaker selection, represented by slightly lower antibiotic concentrations.
+This would have enabled a faster exploration of the neighborhood of the wildtype sequence and the occurrence of slightly more deleterious mutations, which have a better chance to be coupled by epistasis than the predominantly neutral mutations accepted at strong selection.
+Such predictions are very interesting, since our computational approach is efficient and can be applied to thousands of protein families, while the experiments are expensive in time and resources.
 Guiding them to increase the success probability may therefore be an impactful strategy.
 For instance, our approach can be used to explore different protocols, such as alternating cycles of strong and weak selection.